 We rely on key suppliers for our wire rod, imported finished and semi-finished products, stainless steel, zinc and other materials and services.
 We rely on credit from our key suppliers to finance the purchase of the raw materials needed for our operations.

 If these suppliers determine that they are not prepared to supply these materials and services because of credit risk or other matters determined by the supplier, we would have to find other sources which could consume internal resources and result in higher costs.
 There is no assurance that we could obtain alternate supply on reasonable terms, or at all.

 As a non-integrated producer of steel wire and fabricated wire products, we must purchase our carbon wire rod supply.
-Since carbon wire rod cost is a significant portion of cost of sales (49.7% in the first six months of 2010), shortages or interruptions in supply of carbon wire rod and/or rapid carbon wire rod price increases or decreases can affect results on a short-term basis.
+Since carbon wire rod cost is a significant portion of cost of sales (46.4% in the nine months ended September 30, 2010), shortages or interruptions in supply of carbon wire rod and/or rapid carbon wire rod price increases or decreases can affect results on a short-term basis